MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/cancel-posted-packing-slip.md

 ---
 title: Can't cancel packing slip after it's posted from an order
-description: When picking and shipping processes are enabled for WMS, you can't cancel a packing slip after it's posted from a sales order.
-This page offers a workaround.
+description: Provides a workaround for the issue that you can't cancel a posted packing slip when picking and shipping processes are enabled for WMS.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting